Your 18-55mm Is Still a Great Choice!

 One of the things that’s great about the 18-55mm, is that it is an inexpensive way to get started in photography without costing you too much.
 You can typically find the lens sitting in at around the $200 price point at a local retailer, or take a look at Amazon with secure shipping.
 That being said, remember that a lot of DSLR choices come with a lens in the box which typically is the 18-55mm, or as in the case of the Canon 80D, the 18-135mm, so check on what you have, before you hit that ‘buy now’ button.

 The 18-55mm is a great way to get acquainted with how these lenses work, understanding aperture and challenging your knowledge and skill when it comes to taking photos.
 Especially when you are starting out, it’s a fabulous way to spend the time learning more about photography so you can hone your skills not based on equipment, but exactly that: Your skills, and experience.
-Still wondering how to take sharper photos?
-Read this handy 6 step guide right here.
+Read this handy 6 step guide on how to take sharper photos.

 A Wider View